• Skip to primary navigation

 • Tweet

-If you love to entertain and want to whip up some fun, fruity cocktails that are so easy to make, you’ll have plenty of time to spend with your guests, this is your cocktail!
-This is what I’ll be serving up to visitors during the Labor Day weekend while we hang by the pool and soak up the last of the summer sun.
+If you love to entertain and want to whip up some instant fun, Jarritos fruity cocktails are so easy to make, you'll have plenty of time to spend with your guests.
+This is what I'll be serving up to visitors during the Labor Day weekend while we hang by the pool and soak up the last of the summer sun.

 Jarritos tequila blanco cocktail with lime